 The good news is – you can improve your bad credit score!
 Unfortunately, improving your credit score is not a quick and easy process.
 It is a journey that requires patience and practicing good financial discipline.
+Don’t let this seem overwhelming though.
+There are some easy things you can do right away that can give your score a boost.

 The first step is to check your credit score to see where you stand.
 Then, follow the guidelines outlined below to begin improving your score.